ocaml/v3.ocaml.org-rescript/README.md

 suggests the following:
 - create an issue noting your intent to start work and ask any clarifying questions or discuss approach, if needed
-- fork the repo (link: )
+- fork the repo
-- either work in the master branch, or create your own branch with a useful name (link: )
+- either work in the master branch, or create your own branch with a useful name
-- add a small initial commit and create a draft PR (link: ) from your repo branch to the original repo
+- add a small initial commit and create a draft PR from your repo branch to the original repo
 - continue developing, feel free to ask questions in your issue or the PR, if you run into obstacles or uncertainty as you make changes
+- once you feel your branch is ready, check the PR preview to ensure the changes match your local view and appear correct
-- change PR status to ready to review (link: )
+- change PR status to "ready to review"

 ## Setup